 So what would parents like to see their children achieving by the time they grow up?
 Many mums and dads have an idea about the types of things that will help their children get on in life and achieve their goals – from education to jobs and homeownership.
 But which aspects do parents consider to be most important for their children's futures?

-Only a quarter (26%) want to see their children having kids by the time they are 30.
+Only a quarter (26%) want to see their children having kids of their own by the time they are 30.
 Half (50.3%) want their child to have graduated from university, while a slightly higher proportion (54.6%) want their kids to be homeowners by the time they reach 30.

 The top choice however, by some distance, was related to work: 82.4% of parents want their children to have found a job they enjoy by this age.

-One of the surprising things from our survey was that travel experiences appear to be more important to parents than marriage: 43.9% of parents want their child to have travelled extensively by the age of 30, compared to 36.7% who want to see their child get married or find a life partner.
+One of the surprising things from our survey was that travel experiences appear to be more important to parents than marriage: 43.9% of parents want their child to have travelled extensively by the age of 30, compared to 36.7% who want see their child having married or found a life partner.

 want their kids to be homeowners by the time they reach 30

-Select a priority from the list below to see breakdown of results
+Select priority from the list below to see breakdown of results

 What parents want their kids to be when they grow up...